-For the 2017 and 2016 measurement years, the assumed investment rate of return was 7.0 percent, including an inflation rate of 2.5 percent and a real rate of return of 4.5 percent.
-Salary increases were assumed to vary by service credit.
+For the 2018, 2017 and 2016 measurement years, the assumed investment rate of return was 7.0 percent, including an inflation rate of 2.5 percent and a real rate of return of 4.5 percent.
+Salary increases were assumed to vary by service credit, but the rates of increase in the 2018 measurement year were slightly higher.